Heading to Rome but unsure about which museums to visit or what to see other than the Sistine Chapel?

 7. MAXXI Museum

-The building designed by Zaha Hadid, an Iraqi British architect, and is amazing in a very modern way.
-The museum is two-fold featuring art and architecture.
-There are many interior and exterior larger works of art.
+The building was designed by Zaha Hadid, an Iraqi-British architect, and is a work of modern mastery in itself.
+Through its modern design, it elevates the museum as a reference in both modern art and architecture.
+Also, there are many larger interior and exterior works of art to explore here.

 Best Seller